-A property crime charge can incur fines and jail time and also make it hard to get a job or a loan.
-Whether the charge that you are facing involves wrongfully entering the property of someone else or destroying the property of someone else, our Los Angeles property crimes attorneys are here to help.
+A property crime charge can result in fines, jail time, and other consequences.
+Whether the charge you are facing involves wrongfully entering someone’s property, destroying someone’s property, theft, or another property-related offense, our Los Angeles property crimes lawyers are here to help.

 What Is a Property Crime?

-The National Institute of Justice defines a property crime as a crime in which “a victim’s property is stolen or destroyed, without the use or threat of force against the victim.”
-Common property crimes usually include:
+The National Institute of Justice (NIJ) defines a property crime as a crime in which “a victim’s property is stolen or destroyed, without the use or threat of force against the victim.”
+Specific examples of these crimes include:

 - Criminal trespassing